 Professional artists – skilled in community arts, applied theatre and arts education – run workshops alongside culturally diverse emerging artists.
 Together with young people we find the burning issues and transform them into incandescent contemporary performances.

-We’re obsessive about gathering audience feedback and research, and use this to improve our performances and processes.
+We’re obsessive about gathering audience feedback and evaluation, and use this to improve our performances and processes.

 Our Artistic Vision